salesforcecli/plugin-functions/messages/run.function.start.md

 # summary

-Build and run a Salesforce Function locally.
+Build and run a Salesforce Function in a container.

 # description